pschool-in/curriculum/content/science/environment-2.md

 Physical environment includes all non-living things like land, water and air.
 Biological environment includes the living things such as plants and animals.

 Natural environment has lot of economic values.
 Plants and animals in our environment are useful to us in a number of ways.
 Animals like cow, buffalo and goat give us milk.
-Some animals are used for transportation.
-These animals are raised in farms.
+Some animals are used for transportation, some others are reared for their meat.
+Feathers of birds are used to make pillows and quilts.
+These economically important animals are raised in farms.

 ### Farms